 For many Canadian families, a Costco membership is practically essential.
 I can still remember my parents making their semi-annual pilgrimage to the nearest Costco, some 500 kilometres from our home in northern British Columbia, returning with a minivan packed to the rafters with groceries.

-Costco’s pitch: the Capital One Costco Mastercard
+3. Costco’s pitch: the CIBC Costco Mastercard

 The card does have its benefits, including the fact it has no annual fee and doubles as your Costco membership card (which means you’ll have one less card to carry around in your wallet).

 While there was a small improvement in the card's cash back value when transitioning from the Capital One Costco Mastercard to the CIBC Costco Mastercard, it still has one glaring drawback: it offers less than stellar rewards on most everyday purchases, including on your spending at Costco warehouses (just 1% cash back in purchases).